Frequently Asked Questions

 The STR loophole allows short-term rental losses to offset your W-2 income if the average guest stay is 7 days or less and you materially participate.
 This can legally eliminate $50K–$100K+ in taxable W-2 income through accelerated depreciation (cost segregation studies).
 It's one of the most powerful tax strategies available to W-2 earners.

 Every strategy was verified against current tax code, regulations, and market data as of 2026.
-The book was written with AI research assistance to ensure accuracy across dozens of industries and financial structures.
 A disclaimer recommends consulting a CPA for your specific situation.

 The Buy-Borrow-Die strategy is how the ultra-wealthy avoid capital gains tax.
 Instead of selling appreciating assets, they borrow against them at low interest rates and live off the loans.
 At death, heirs receive a stepped-up basis — the unrealized gains are never taxed.
 The book explains a simplified version accessible at any income level.